vimpunk/hugo-blog/content/posts/servo-internals.md

 a hobbyist enjoying contributing to a project that I feel matters, but ultimately the information described herein may not only be out-of-date, but also wrong.
-Therefore the canonical source of information should always be asking the core devs on the #servo Mozilla IRC channel, or if all else fails, reading through the code yourself (most of it is rather readable and quite well documented!).
+Therefore the canonical source of information should always be reading the through the code and docs yourself (most of it is rather readable and quite well documented!), and if all else fails, asking the core devs on the
+#servo Mozilla IRC channel.

 So I kindly ask you to treat this guide merely as a hint.